There are a number of Medicare funded Health Assessments and your GP can Bulkbill these services:

 For people with intellectual disability there are extra challenges to the provision of best possible health care.
 There are also more resources available to help with this.

 These include an annual long health assessment and planning consultation.
-In many cases our practice nurse will assist with this- but in some cases the doctor may do the entire assessment- please check with your doctor to check what is required in your circumstances.
-Planning good care is complex and can be time consuming as it usually involves several other health practitioners and carers, so we need to allow at least one hour for this visit.
+In many cases our practice nurse will assist with this- but in some cases your GP may do the entire assessment- please check with your GP to check what is required in your circumstances.
+Planning good care is complex and can be time consuming as it usually involves several other health practitioners and carers, so allow at least one hour for this visit.

-Refugees who come to live in our community will have little experience with our health system, and require extra time and care in order for us to provide good health care.
+Refugees who come to live in our community will have little experience with our health system, and require extra time and care in order to receive good health care.

-We have access to guidelines and Medicare payments for health assessment to assist in this
+The GPs we support have access to guidelines and may put these health assessments on Medicare to assist in this.

 For Emergency contact details